solid/authentication-panel/HttpSignature.md

 If the Access Control Rule linked to in (2) specifies that only agents that can prove a certain property can access the resource, and the agent has such credentials in its [Universal Wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/), the agent can choose the right credentials depending on the user's policies on privacy or security.
 If the policies do not give a clear answer, the user agent will need to ask the user -- at that time or later, but in any case before engaging in the request (3) - to confirm authenticated access.

-Having selected a Credential, this can be passed in the response in (3) to the server by adding a `Authorization: HttpSig` header with as `cred` attribute value a relative or absolute URL enclosed in `<` and `>` refering to that credential.
+Having selected a Credential, this can be passed in the response in (3) to the server by adding a `Authorization: HttpSig` header with as `cred` attribute value a relative or absolute URL enclosed in `<` and `>` referring to that credential.

 ```HTTP
 GET /comments/c1 HTTP/1.1